 Happy Holidays from Cinebeats & Julie Christie!
 ‘Tis the season.
 I’ve been preoccupied with home renovations, work and holiday plans lately so I haven’t had a lot of free time to watch movies or blog and I don’t think I’ll be updating much in December.
 In an effort to keep things interesting here at Cinebeats I thought I’d compile a bunch of brief updates into … Continue reading ‘Tis the Season

 Frankenstenia is celebrating the life and career of one of my favorite actors with The Boris Karloff Blogathon taking place Nov.
 23-29th.
 I didn’t sign-up to participate because I couldn’t commit to anything.
 My current blogging schedule is sporadic and a bit crazy because at the moment most of my attention is focused on trying to buy my first home.
 But I did mange to … Continue reading Die, Monster, Die!
+(1965)

 While I was trying to compile a post for the Japanese Cinema Blogathon currently happening at Wildgrounds I read the sad news that one of my favorite Japanese directors, Yasuharu Hasebe, has died after he contracted pneumonia on June 14th.
 Hasebe was 77 years old, but he was still an active director and his last project was the police drama The Case Files of Mamoru Yonezawa (Kanshiki: Yonezawa Mamoru no Jikenbo; 2009).

 After learning about Yasuharu Hasebe death I immediately decided to put aside my previous plans to write about one of my favorite Japanese actors (Akira Kobayashi) and focus on writing a bit about Hasebe’s work instead.
 In a sad coincidence, Akira Kobayashi also appeared in some of Hasebe’s best films.